Dundee and Newtyle Railway: The line in operation

 The original estimates for the line had assumed a dominant goods traffic, approximately balanced from Dundee and to Dundee.
-In fact passenger traffic became remarkably buoyant, notwithstanding the lack of attraction at Newtyle.
+Passenger traffic became remarkably buoyant, notwithstanding the lack of attraction at Newtyle.
 The company introduced a variety of season tickets, and workmen's fares conveying sheep shearers at cheap rates as well as excursionists.
 The original passenger coaches were said to be old stage coach bodies set on trucks.
 "Outside" passengers travelled on the roof of the coaches.
-In fact Marshall states that two old "Tally-Ho" coaches that had been operating on the Perth turnpike, which were fixed to a wagon chassis.
+Marshall states that two old "Tally-Ho" coaches that had been operating on the Perth turnpike were fixed to a wagon chassis.

 Whishaw described the carriages differently: there were first class carriages and mixed carriages; the latter "resemble an ordinary stage coach, with the addition of an entirely open compartment both before and behind; the middle compartment, which holds only four passengers, is called the extra first class; and each of the open compartments holds eight passengers; altogether twenty."
 There were about 100 wagons.

 There was a sophisticated system of signalling on the inclines: a white board with a black centre was fixed at the foot of the Law Incline, and was turned to face the engine house (at the head of the incline) five minutes before departure time.
 The engine operator had to wait for the board to be turned before commencing the ascent.
 A bell was rung in fog, and red and white lights were used at night.

-The stations were very crude affairs, and in these early days were more comparable with the places at which stage coaches might pick up and set down; they were at:
+The stations were very crude, and in these early days were more comparable with the places at which stage coaches might pick up and set down; they were at: